52 Best Free WordPress Themes for Blogs in 2022 (Expert Pick)

-Using the live update function lets you push new products onto your store page very easily, and Fury offers multiple options for color choices and page templates.
+The live update function lets you easily push new products onto your store page, and Fury offers multiple color choices and page templates options.

-If you have a blog that has text content, image content, and e-commerce, Agama is a great blog theme.
-Agama’s design is understated, but its translation ready text fields, clean design, and high-quality navigation menus are winners.
+If you have a blog with text content, image content, and e-commerce, Agama is a fantastic blog theme.
+Agama’s design is understated, but its translation-ready text fields, clean design, and high-quality navigation menus are winners.

 Agama is ideal for business websites, as the theme makes it easy to cross-link your featured content to other starter sites.